 Digital Safety For Parents

-You may have seen the internet and technology making the news – for the wrong reasons…
+You may see the internet and technology making the news – for the wrong reasons…

 At Yardley Primary School, we take digital safety extremely seriously.
 We believe that it is the right of all children to feel safe and secure when using technology.
 We know that the internet can sometimes be a tricky place to be, but at Yardley Primary School we teach our pupils to be resilient online – from Reception all the way through to Year 6!